syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Node.md

 {% endtabs %}
 ![](Node_images/Node_img1.jpeg)

-## Create a Node with Custom path/shape
+## Create a node with custom path/shape
 A node can be created with different custom shapes and paths using SfGraphics.
 The following code snippet is used to create the node with custom shape or path.
 {% tabs %}